danielyang1009/danielyang1009.github.io/_posts/2017/2017-11-06-1000-people-in-a-circle.md

 ## Simple Math

-First, observe a simple case, if only one person (n=1) then the survivor will be himself.
+First, observe a simple case, if only one person when n=1 then the survivor will be himself.

-Second, if there are two person (n=2), the survivor will be person 1 as well.
+Second, if there are two person when n=2, the survivor will be person 1 as well.

 For n=4 case, the survivor is still person 1.
 And so on.
 If the total number of person is `2^n` then survivor will be person 1.